-C57BL/6 mice were administered AOM/DSS to develop the UC-associated carcinogenesis model.
-The treatment group was gavaged with 5-ASA (75 mg/kg/d), VSL#3 (1.5 × 109 CFU/d), and 5-ASA + VSL#3 from the day of AOM injection for three months (five days/week).
-The tumor load was compared in each group, and tumor necrosis factor (TNF-α) and interleukin (IL)-6 levels evaluated in colon tissue.
-The stool and intestinal mucosa samples were collected to analyze the differences in the intestinal microbiota by 16s rDNA sequencing.
+C57BL/6 mice were administered AOM/DSS to develop the ulcerative colitis (UC) carcinogenesis model.
+Mice were treated with 5-ASA (75 mg/kg/d), VSL#3 (1.5 × 109 CFU/d), or 5-ASA combined with VSL#3 by gavage from the day of AOM injection for three months (five days/week).
+The tumor load was compared in each group, and tumor necrosis factor (TNF-α) and interleukin (IL)-6 levels were evaluated in colon tissue.
+The stool and intestinal mucosa samples were collected to analyze the differences in the intestinal microbiota by 16s rDNA sequencing method.

-VSL#3 significantly reduced the tumor load in the AOM/DSS-induced mice model, and decreased the level of TNF-α and IL-6 in colon tissue.
-The model group had a lower level of Lactobacillus and higher level of Oscillibacter and Lachnoclostridium in fecal microbiota than the control group (UC-associated carcinogenesis not induced).
-Bacillus and Lactococcus were increased after the intervention with 5-ASA and VSL#3, while Lachnoclostridium and Oscillibacter were reduced.
-5-ASA + VSL#3 increased the Lactobacillus and decreased the Oscillibacter.
-The intestinal mucosal microbiota analysis showed a lower level of Bifidobacterium and Ruminococcaceae_UCG-014 and higher level of Alloprevotella in the model group compared to the control group.
-Bifidobacterium was increased after supplementation with VSL#3.
-5-ASA + VSL#3 increased the level of both Lachnoclostridium and Bifidobacterium.
+VSL#3 significantly reduced the tumor load in AOM/DSS-induced mice model and decreased the level of TNF-α and IL-6 in colon tissue.
+The model group had a lower level of Lactobacillus and higher level of Oscillibacter and Lachnoclostridium in fecal microbiota than the control group.
+After the intervention with 5-ASA and VSL#3, Bacillus and Lactococcus were increased, while Lachnoclostridium and Oscillibacter were reduced.
+5-ASA combined with VSL#3 increased the Lactobacillus and decreased the Oscillibacter.
+The intestinal mucosal microbiota analysis showed a lower level of Bifidobacterium and Ruminococcaceae_UCG-014 and higher level of Alloprevotella in the model group as compared to the control group.
+After supplementation with VSL#3, Bifidobacterium was increased.
+5-ASA combined with VSL#3 increased the level of both Lachnoclostridium and Bifidobacterium.